FiberJW/design-starter-kit/README.md

 ## Typography

 The typeface selected for this starter kit is [Inter](https://rsms.me/inter/).
-There are pre-configured type scale functions in `'./styles/typography.ts'`.
-I made a cross-platform `rem` converter that's also in that file for consistent sizing values across platforms.

 ## Colors